 Eventually a reader contacted me and said they would really love to make it right.
 I decided to make one last attempt at a fix and they sent a tech from Florida since no one was available in our area (St. Louis).

-As for baking, well, some things never change.
+As for baking in my Lacanche oven, well, some things never change.
 To make it work I carefully plan and calculate placement, timing and turning to ensure proper baking.

 It depends which one you purchase, but I can in my gas oven (on the left).
 I use 6 of these cookie sheets at a time in the electric / convection oven to the right.